 WFA Instructor Training

 Nineteen adults, older Scouts and Venturers completed Wilderness First Aid (WFA) Instructor Training at SOAR during this session.
-Part of the four-day course requires instructor candidates, like Lyn Bair, committee member of Troop 201 in Aspen, Colo., to teach segments of the class alongside instructor-trainers from Crew 911.
+Part of the course requires instructor candidates, like Lyn Bair, committee member of Troop 201 in Aspen, Colo., to teach segments of the class alongside instructor-trainers from Crew 911.

 For Bair and other newly minted instructors, this means they will be able to host their own WFA courses in their local districts, making the certification more accessible for Scouts and leaders.